 There's two main reasons to look at water treatment in heating systems.
 The first is corrosion, as we all know, and the second, which is much less talked about, is the effect on heat transfer due to scaling.

 You might have heard us talk about this previously, but it's said that one millimetre of scale on the heat exchanger can reduce heat transfer by five to ten percent!

 Scaling is where salts in the water bake onto heat exchangers.
 That could be a heat exchanger in a hot water cylinder, the element in your kettle, or a heat exchanger in a boiler.

 In the case of a boiler, the flame essentially plays against this surface making the surface hot.
 When the salts in the water make contact with the surface, they solidify and create a thin layer of scale and that scale creates an insulative layer that insulates the heat from going from the flame into the water.

-A simple way to test this in a gas boiler is to compare your flue temperature with the flow temperature from the boiler, the higher the flue temperature above the flow temperature, the more flue gas that's passing through the waterways without being absorbed into the water.
+A simple way to test this in a gas boiler is to compare your flue temperature with the flow temperature from the boiler, the higher the flue temp above the flow temp, the more flue gas that's passing through the waterways without being absorbed into the water.

 There are two sources of scale.
 The first source is calcium/magnesium, which simply comes in from your tap, otherwise known as limescale.

 When these come into contact with a surface that's 60 degrees or above, they solidify and that creates a scale, exactly the same as you find inside your kettle.
 This process does happen below 60⁰c, but in a much slower fashion.